Helalahmad21/first-project/README.md

 # first-project
-this is my first project
+this is my first project.
-Auther Helal Ahmad
+Auther - Helal Ahmad